Lab 0: Intro and Setup

 - You might be using your Berkeley Google account, but you have 2 or more YouTube channels on that account.

-We will be holding meetings (lab/project/general OH, lectures, discussions, etc.) through Zoom.
+We will be holding remote meetings (lab/project/general OH, lectures, discussions, etc.) through Zoom.
 When signing in, use the

 Sign in with SSO option, enter